 - Group therapy for addiction education and relapse prevention planning

-- Cognitive behavioral therapy as a way of replacing unwelcome patterns with better ones
+- Cognitive-behavioral therapy is a way of replacing unwelcome thought patterns with healthier ones

-- Yoga therapy that encourages healthy stress management through breathing techniques, stretches, and movement
+- Yoga therapy encourages healthy stress management through breathing techniques, stretches, and movement

 Dealing with the Disappointment of Relapse

-Crestview Recovery addiction specialists recommend that you check into the residential treatment program.
+Crestview Recovery addiction specialists recommend that you check into the residential and inpatient treatment program if you have the means to do so.
 It allows you an opportunity to immerse yourself in the therapeutic atmosphere.
+Managing medication starts with having a medical staff available 24/7 to observe your symptoms first-hand.
 Most importantly, you spend time around others in recovery.
 Doing so is tremendously helpful.

 The presence of peers who understand what you’re going through motivates people to continue with treatment.
 Similarly, it builds their trust in themselves and others.
 Because you learn that you aren’t alone in the struggle, you feel the necessary strength to proceed.
 Therefore, group therapy, as well as after-hours peer interactions, will become invaluable for recovery.